No Thank You, Mr. Trump, We Don’t Need Your Opinion About Everything

 These wise thoughts have stood me in good stead for many years.
 I recommend them to any administrator.

-I thought of my mother when I read President Trump’s response to reporter on July 21 who asked him to comment on Maxwell’s indictment, and whether the evidence will implicate powerful men, such as England’s Prince Andrew.
+I thought of my mother when I read President Trump’s response to a reporter on July 21 who asked him to comment on Maxwell’s indictment, and whether the evidence will implicate powerful men, such as England’s Prince Andrew.

 If he had followed my mother’s advice, Trump should have said, “The President and the Executive Branch of the federal government are responsible for enforcing the laws.
 The judiciary branch of government makes determinations of guilt and innocence.
 This is a matter for the courts, not me.
 Next question.”